Forest Society invites you to discover New Hampshire

 Cooling off on Pawtuckaway Lake

 Do you have any favorite summer spots for a dayhike?
-I hope you’ll leave a comment!
-I’m always looking for new trails.
+Drop a comment below!

-The Society for the Protection of New Hampshire Forests headquarters is in Concord, about a ten-minute ride from the State House off of exit 16.
+The Society for the Protection of New Hampshire Forests headquarters is in Concord, off of I-93’s exit 16.
 Follow signs for “conservation center”, and you’ll find the headquarters on Portsmouth Street.
-Stop in the foyer at the main building to pick up a map with the title Merrimack River Outdoor Education and Conservation Area, then drive another quarter mile down Portsmouth Street to a parking area and trailhead on the left.
-Don’t expect the map box at the trailhead to be stocked.

-The Forest Society trail network at this property runs along the Merrimack River (photo shows view upstream to I-93) and includes a pine plantation, a silver maple forest (forming the natural archway in the photo above), floodplain, and a river cove with a canoe landing.
+The Forest Society trail network at this property runs along the Merrimack River and includes a pine plantation, a silver maple forest, floodplain, and a river cove with a canoe landing.
 The traffic sounds from nearby I-93 are easy to ignore.
 In this drought, the river is quiet, but the sharply-cut banks indicate how high the Merrimack can run in a rainy season.

 I stayed here longer today than I had intended, stretching a quick lunchtime walk into an hour.
 The trail is flat & sandy; no boots required.
 The bugs are out, so bring your insect repellent.
 This is an undramatic, peaceful spot for a walk, and it’s open from dawn to dusk.